jarun/googler/README.md

 >**03 Sep, 2015**
 > - Removed file type specific search as it can be done easily with `filetype:mime` option
+> - The utilily name is changed to googler (from google) to avoid any copyright infringements
+> - All necessary changes for renaming done

 >**31 Aug, 2015**
 > - Google News support